Northenden: Religion

-The Church of St Wilfrid, Northenden is a Grade II* listed building.
+The Church of St Wilfrid is a Grade II* listed building.
 Most of the church's structure dates from the 19th century, apart from the tower which was built in the 15th century.
 The 19th-century remodelling was done in red sandstone and is an example of Perpendicular Gothic architecture.
 St Wilfrid's contains a memorial to 19th-century railway chairman Sir Edward Watkin, founder of the Channel Tunnel Company, who is buried in the church grounds.

-The church of St Michael and All Angels, Northenden, designed by N. F. Cachemaille-Day (1935-7) is a Grade II* listed building.
+The Church of St Michael and All Angels, designed by N.F.
+Cachemaille-Day (1935-7) is a Grade II* listed building.

 Northenden has the largest Jehovah's Witness Kingdom Hall in the area.
-The hall is housed in the former Forum Cinema on Palatine Road which was originally built in 1934 to designs by Charles Hartley.
+The hall is housed in the former Forum cinema on Palatine Road, which was built originally in 1934 to designs by Charles Hartley.
 The Grade II listed building is a noted example of Art Deco Moderne architecture, with an elaborately decorated foyer and auditorium, and its white faience facade is a striking local landmark.

 The area also has places of worship for Methodists, Anglicans, Roman Catholics, Mormons and Quakers.

+Places of interest

 Northenden Social Club's first premises was a converted First World War army hut, originally used by the medical officer at Heaton Park.
 Buying it cost £114 and the club had to raise another £412 for it to be transported to their site and established as a social club.
-In front of the club is the Northenden War Memorial next to Palatine Road.
-It was a favourite Friday night haunt for Polish paratroopers and other allied soldiers they largely trained during the Second World War at what was Ringway Airport later to become Manchester Airport.
+In front of the club is the Northenden War Memorial, next to Palatine Road.
+It was a favourite Friday night haunt for Polish paratroopers and other allied soldiers; they largely trained during the Second World War at what was Ringway Airport.
+(Note: It was later to become Manchester Airport.)
 It has fairly extensive grounds for parking, bowls and tennis.

-The River Mersey passes through Northenden and one of its more popular parts is the weir, which now has a fish ladder enabling migrating salmon and sea trout to get upstream.
+The Mersey passes through Northenden and one of its more popular parts is the weir, which now has a fish ladder enabling migrating salmon and sea trout to get upstream.
 The weir is flat with tiles and has only a thin sheet of water running down the weir as it is fairly wide.
-Fishing can be very good here as this stretch contains trout, roach, dace, eels, pike, salmon (mid autumn-mid-spring and this goes for sea trout), chub, barbel, and some grayling have been caught.
+Fishing can be very good here as this stretch contains trout, roach, dace, eels, pike, salmon, (Note: Mid-autumn to mid-spring and this goes for sea trout.) chub, barbel and some grayling have been caught.

-A footbridge crosses the Mersey above the weir, and it forms part of the Trans Pennine Trail walking and cycling route across England.

 On the west bank of the Mersey stands the derelict Tatton Arms public house.
 Originally named the Boat House Inn, it was designed in 1874 by the architect James Redford and is a noted example of Tudor Revival architecture.
-The pub closed in 2007 and lies derelict, and it is scheduled for redevelopment as housing.
+The pub closed in 2007 and lies derelict; it is scheduled for redevelopment as housing.